ReportR: Create your first PDF

 - Bottom section (underneath the logo) - edit the text that you want to appear at the bottom of the cover page, and use the rich text editor icons to get the right look.

 Each section will be added one after the other on the page.
-Click Test PDF as you go along to see how it's looking.
+Click Save and Test PDF as you go along to see how it's looking.

-The first few options of each widget are the same, so we'll look at them now, and then look at each widget in detail.
+The first few options of each widget are the same, so we'll look at them now, and then take a look at the in-depth guide for each widget.

 - Click the arrow to hide the widget when you're not currently editing it.